davidthewatson/davidthewatson.github.io/src/index.md

 #### Now

-I live in a quaint Pittsburgh suburb called <a href="https://en.wikipedia.org/wiki/Mt._Lebanon,_Pennsylvania">Mt Lebanon</a> with my lovely wife and our energetic Vizsla.
+I live in a Pittsburgh suburb called <a href="https://en.wikipedia.org/wiki/Mt._Lebanon,_Pennsylvania">Mt Lebanon</a> with my lovely wife and our energetic Vizsla.

 I listen to trio jazz records and <a href="/essays/music/tama_starclassic_bubinga_drums_and_meinl_extra_dry_cymbals.html">make music</a> to relax and have fun.